hep-gc/glint-service/README.md

 Install and Setup

-1. Get a copy of the installation scripts (this is all you need)
+1.Get a copy of the installation scripts (this is all you need)

 git clone https://github.com/rd37/glint-service.git

+2.Edit the Following conf files

+  a.glint\_services.yaml - replace with your own base-urls for auth-url (keystone) glance\_url (glance) and give a unique name for your own glance repo -- I like rats;> - this conf file is for the glint service

+  b.glint\_setup.yaml -

-2. Start Download, Install and Setup
+2.Start Download, Install and Setup

 cd glint-service